 While you’re in sales, remember that your colleagues likely share many of the same feelings and experiences as you, so become close with the people sitting around you—they will be your lifelines.
-Through your colleagues, you can build a support system to cheer each other up whether it be a GIF, a funny video or something else.
+Through your colleagues, you can build a support system to cheer each other up, whether a GIF, a funny video, or something else.
 Remember to laugh; the day goes by much quicker if you can laugh together.

 Finally, personalize and jazz up your workspace.
-Try hanging some twinkle lights, putting up pictures from a really fun trip.
+Try hanging some twinkle lights and putting up pictures from a really fun trip.
 You spend the majority of your waking hours during the week at work, so be sure you’re surrounded by things that make you happy.